-InDesign’s hidden gems: our top 5 for wrangling imagery
+InDesign tips: our top 5 hidden gems for wrangling imagery

 Being able to quickly wrangle imagery is a designer’s secret weapon.